SushantAgellu/fasta-analyzer/README.md

 # FASTA Analyzer
-this FASTA analyzer tool to calculate sequence statistics (length and GC content) from FASTA files.
+This FASTA analyzer tool to calculate sequence statistics (length and GC content) from FASTA files.

 ## Features
 - Reads any `.fasta` file